gbyy422990/salience_object_detection/README.md

 # Salience Object Detection
 Salience Object Detection Using python + tensorflow This is tensorflow implementation for cvpr2017 paper "Deeply Supervised Salient Object Detection with Short Connections".<br>

+If it is useful for u, pls give me a star!
+THX <br>

 Cuz i trained this model on my company's data,so to be honest i dont know this model still reach the performance mentioned in paper or not.

 ## Project info